jasondo-da/shopping_behavior_analysis/README.md

 ## Objective

 The purpose of this project is to be part of an ongoing process to refine and develop my data analysis skills.
-In this customer analysis, I will discover new insights within the data I find interesting and useful with the intention of finding new methods to optimize business performance and growth.
-Key areas of focus include finding our primary customer demographic, their demand preferences for our products, and new opportunities to grow the business.
+In this customer analysis, I will discover new insights in the data that will explain customer shopping behavior, find new methods to improve business decision-making and grow the customer base.

 ## Analysis Outline